CaptainNick2000/Help-Desk-Portfolio/tickets/HD-001-account-lockout.md

 ## Resolution

-1. Unlocked the AD account
+1. Unlock the AD account
-2. Reset password and forced change at next logon
+2. Reset password and forced change at next logon so they choose there password
 3. Signed out and back in on Outlook mobile
 4. Confirmed Windows, Outlook, and Teams